Quasi right-veering braids and non-loose links: Abstract

 \section{Abstract}

-We introduce a notion of ``quasi right-veering'' for closed braids, which plays an analogous role to ``right-veering'' for abstract open books.
-We show that a transverse link $K$ in a contact 3-manifold $(M,\xi)$ is non-loose if and only if every braid representative of $K$ with respect to every open book decomposition that supports $(M,\xi)$ is quasi right-veering.
-We also show that several definitions for a ``right-veering'' closed braid are equivalent.
+We introduce a notion of ``quasi-right-veering'' for closed braids, which plays an analogous role to ``right-veering'' for open books.
+We show that a transverse link $K$ in a contact 3-manifold $(M,\xi)$ is non-loose if and only if every braid representative of $K$ with respect to every open book decomposition that supports $(M,\xi)$ is quasi-right-veering.
+We also show that several definitions of ``right-veering'' closed braids are equivalent.